Nippon Chemical Industrial Co.,Ltd.

 *1: ENCORE (Exploring Natural Capital Opportunities, Risks, and Exposure), a tool jointly developed by the Natural Capital Finance Alliance—a network of financial institutions–and the United Nations Environment Programme World Conservation Monitoring Centre (UNEP-WCMC).
 The tool provides a list of potential nature dependencies and impacts, flowcharts, and other information.

-Based on the information (heat map) obtained using ENCORE, we evaluated our nature-related dependencies and impacts in our direct operations and value chain upstream operations (raw materials and fuels).
+Based on the information (heat maps) obtained through ENCORE, we identified and assessed our nature-related dependencies and impacts across our direct operations and upstream value chain operations (raw materials and fuels).

-Regarding the degree of nature-related impacts, “soil and water pollutants” and “disturbances (e.g., noise, light)” were particularly high for our direct operations and value chain upstream operations (raw materials).
-“Soil and water pollutants” and “disturbances (e.g., noise, light)” were particularly high and “non-GHG air pollutants” were high for our value chain upstream operations (fuel).
+With regard to nature-related impacts, “soil and water pollutants” and “disturbances (e.g., noise and light)” were identified as particularly high for our direct operations and upstream value chain operations (raw materials), while all other impact categories were assessed as medium or below.
+For upstream value chain operations related to fuels, “soil and water pollutants” and “disturbances (e.g., noise and light)” were identified as particularly high, and “non-GHG air pollutants” were assessed as high, while all other categories were assessed as medium or below.

 Dependencies Heatmap